KelyanDev/Homelab/README.md

 #### Metrics & Monitoring
 Regarding the different aspects of data and metrics management, I played around and started using **InfluxDB2** as my metric collector, as well as **Grafana** to pull these metrics and showcases them in a nice dashboard.

-#### Proxy
+#### Reverse Proxy
-As my proxy and certificates manager, I intend to use Nginx Proxy Manager
+As my reverse proxy and certificates manager, I intend to use Nginx Proxy Manager

+#### Dashboard
+As my main dashboard, I intend to try Homarr

 #### DNS Sinkhole
-As my DNS, I intend to try and experiment with Pi-hole
+As my DNS, I intend to try and experiment with Pi-hole, but for now I'll stick with a Windows Server (not ideal I know, but I need one anyway when I have things to do in my studies)

+#### Cloud
+As my main cloud service, I intend to try and play around with Nextcloud.
+I'll also try Immich if I can

+#### Backups
+Regarding my Windows servers, I'll play around with Veeam.
+Regarding my containers, I'll probably mostly use the Proxmox Backup Server

+#### Media servers
+I don't know wich one to run yet, but I know that I'll get to it eventually (probably Jellyfin)

 #### Experimental
 For the most experimental part of this Homelab, I intend to run at least 2 windows servers: